REPUBLIC

 Authorization

-No one can possess a power without a legal basis rooted in the republic's constitution.
+No one can exert authority without a legal basis rooted in the constitution of the republic.

 A legal basis is called an authorization.